Structure of $k$-Matching-Planar Graphs: Weak Shallow Minors

 Let $H$ be a graph and $A \subseteq V(H)$.
 The \defn{weak diameter} of $A$ in $H$ is the maximum distance in $H$ between the vertices of $A$; that is, $\max\{\dist_{H}(u,v) : u,v \in A\}$.
 Weak diameter is an important concept in coarse graph theory~\citep{Hickingbotham25,Distel25,GP25,NSS25}, asymptotic dimension~\citep{BBEGLPS24,Distel23,Liu25}, and graph colouring~\citep{CL25,DN23}.
 We use the following variant of this definition.
 The \defn{weak radius} of $A$ in $H$ is the minimum non-negative integer $r$ such that for some $v \in V(H)$ and for every $a \in A$ we have $\dist_{H}(v, a) \leqslant r$.
 Such a vertex $v$ is called an \defn{origin} of $A$.
 Weak diameter and weak radius are within a multiple of $2$ of each other.

-We introduce the following definition.
+We introduce the following definition\footnote{\citet[Observation~$6$]{Hickingbotham25} used a concept that is similar to weak shallow minors in relation to quasi-isometry of graphs.}.
 A model $\mu$ of a graph $G$ in a graph $H$ is \defn{weak $r$-shallow} if for each $v \in V(G)$, the weak radius of $H[\mu(v)]$ in $H$ is at most $r$.
 We say that $G$ is a \defn{weak $r$-shallow minor} of $H$ if there exists a weak $r$-shallow model of $G$ in $H$.
 Every $r$-shallow minor of $H$ is a weak $r$-shallow minor of $H$.
 But the converse does not hold.
 For example, if $W_n$ is the $n$-vertex wheel, then $K_4$ is a weak 1-shallow minor of $W_n$ for every $n \geqslant 4$, but $K_4$ is not an $r$-shallow minor of $W_n$ for any fixed value of $r$ and sufficiently large $n$.

 Intuitively speaking, if $G$ is a shallow minor of a graph $H$, then $G$ can be obtained from $H$ by contracting disjoint balls of bounded radius.
-So in some sense, $G$ inherits the structure of $H$.
+So in some sense, $G$ inherits the structure of~$H$.
 It is natural to ask under what circumstances do weak shallow minors behave similarly.